iDataVisualizationLab/music/Master Thesis/README.md

 * What is it in an audio sample that makes it "sound similar"?
 * How similar sound visualized in 2d plot using tsne method?
 * Applying Neural Network to Train and Classify the sound data.
-* Recording and visualizing sound sample in real-time.
+* Recording and visualzing sound sample in real-time.
 ## Visualization Methods:
 In the project, we apply the following visualization approaches:
-- Real-time heatmap which displays the mfcc coefficient in time series.
+- Real-time heatmap which display the mfcc coefficient in time series.
-- Euclidean distance line graph which shows the distance trend from one sound sample to another.
+- Euclidean distance which shows the distance trend from one sound sample to another.
 <img src="https://github.com/iDataVisualizationLab/music/blob/master/Master%20Thesis/image/heatmap.png" height="300">

 - Radar Chart which shows the comparison between two similar sounds.
 Each sound represented by a vector of 39 values which will be described later.